nicolasmgaray/csgoLogiled/README.md

 # Instructions

-For it to work you need to put the .cfg file inside the "csgo\cfg\" directory of the game; Then just star the program and press "Start Server" button.
+For it to work you need to put the .cfg file inside the "csgo\cfg\" directory of the game; Then just start the program and press "Start Server" button.

 # Already Done